-As the COVID-19 pandemic continues, schools across the country are forced to reckon with a different kind of school year.
+As the COVID-19 pandemic continues, schools across the country continue to reckon with a different kind of school year.
 Some school districts, colleges, and universities have fully opened to in-person classes with safety measures in place.
 Others have transitioned to hybrid models or moved entirely to distance learning.
-Regardless, teachers who have never taught online courses continue to need access to resources as they grapple with keeping students engaged in online learning and the possibility of future school closures.

-Compounding the situation, while many companies offered free or low-cost access to their resources during the emergency shutdowns in the spring, many of those offerings are no longer available.
-Companies have begun to realize the pandemic isn’t going away anytime soon and have had no choice but to move back to charging for their services.
+Many companies offered free or low-cost access to their resources during the emergency shutdowns in spring 2020, but many of those offerings are no longer available.
+Companies have begun to realize the COVID-19 pandemic isn’t going away anytime soon and have had no choice but to move back to charging for their services.

-But fortunately, teachers can use many remaining free or low-cost resources to keep students engaged and make delivering lessons easier.
-And that’s especially helpful for teachers and schools whose budgets are often strained even in the best of times.
-As a bonus, many of these resources can help parents forced to decide whether to home-school their children due to the uncertainty surrounding the academic year.
-They’re also useful for private teachers hired by a group of parents to educate their children in an isolated pandemic pod.
+Fortunately, teachers can still use many high-quality free or low-cost resources to keep students engaged and make delivering lessons easier.
+And many of these resources can help parents forced to decide whether to homeschool their children due to the uncertainty surrounding the academic year.
+They’re also useful for private educators hired by a group of parents to educate their children in an isolated pandemic pod.

 Student Access to Resources

 Before deciding which tools to use for remote learning, it’s first crucial to know what kind of resources your students have access to.
 For example, according to 2016 statistics from the National Center for Children in Poverty, 39% of U.S. children live in low-income families.
 That could mean your students don’t have access to computers or a reliable Internet connection.

 Reliable Internet access is also an issue for students who live in rural areas.
 That can include some international students unable to travel to America and forced to take all their courses online.